Home

 WHAT COMMON FLAWS HOLD BACK MANY YOUTH HITTERS?

-Here is my four-step method to help baseball and softball players improve their swings: (1) Record the player’s swing on high-speed video.
+I use a four-step method to help baseball and softball players improve their swing mechanics and contact quality: (1) Record the player’s swing on high-speed video.
 (2) Analyze his or her swing in slow-motion and compare it to slow-motion videos of the best MLB batters.
 (3) Identify any mechanical flaws.
-(4) Correct these flaws by teaching the player drills designed to target specific problems and develop proper mechanics.
+(4) Correct these flaws by teaching the player drills designed to target specific problems, develop high-level mechanics, and move their bat and body more effectively.

 The player will leave the lesson with a plan for improvement.
 He or she will have a “homework” assignment of specific drills to practice until the next lesson.
 All homework can be done at home with a tee and whiffle ball.
 It will require no more than ten to fifteen minutes a day.
 You can find more information about hitting lessons here.